 The first component, Task definition, is comprised of sections Summary, Function signature and Task description.
 In Summary, you need to enter information that will help you identify the task once it is operational (Task name and Synopsis), as well as set the task’s time limit (by default it is 40 minutes).
 Function signature enables you to choose input parameters and the type of return value for your task.
 You can use one of the predefined signatures in the basic panel or create your own by switching to advanced.
-Codility custom coding tasks support integers, arrays of integers, strings and array of strings as both types of parameters and return values.
+Codility custom coding tasks support integers, arrays of integers, strings, array of strings, booleans and arrays of booleans as both types of parameters and return values.
 If you are interested in using different types, please contact us at email@example.com.

 The last element of Task definition, but also one of the most crucial elements of the task creation process, is Task description.
 Whatever you enter here will serve as an explanation of the task to all your Candidates attempting to solve it.
 Make sure that it is as clear as possible and that your Candidates have all of the necessary information they need in order to tackle the described problem.
 Explain any new concept that you are introducing and cannot be considered common knowledge.
 It is also very important that the solution function is explained in detail.